VIC.GOV.AU | Policy and Advisory Library

 7.7 Visas

 Visa charges and application fees for entry to countries on official business are reimbursable.
-Travellers and travel bookers must confirm if visas are required for International travel, and arrange visas well in advance.
+Travellers and travel bookers must confirm if visas are required for international travel and familiarise themselves with the processing timeframes.
+Due consideration should be given to these timeframes in the travel approval process.

 7.8 Passport validity